 Exploring the links between political activism, electoral politics, and international affairs, Benjamin Talton not only details Leland's political career but also examines African Americans' successes and failures in influencing U.S. foreign policy toward African and other Global South countries.

-Benjamin Talton is Associate Professor of History at Temple University.
+Benjamin Talton is Professor of History at Temple University.
 He is author of Politics of Social Change in Ghana: The Konkomba Struggle for Political Equality.